-Contaminant (((units))) ((traditional MCL in mg/L)) MCL or SAL (units match lab results) To convert lab results for CCR, multiply by MCL or SAL in CCR units MCLG in CCR units Major Sources in Drinking Water Health Effects Language Toluene (( (ppm) ))) ((1)) 1000 ppm - ((1)) 1000 ppm ((1)) 1000 ppm Discharge from petroleum factories Some people who drink water containing toluene well in excess of the MCL over many years could have problems with their nervous system, kidneys, or liver.
-Vinyl Chloride (( (ppb) )) (( .002 )) 2 ppb ((1000)) - 2 ppb 0 Leaching from PVC piping: Discharge from plastics factories Some people who drink water containing vinyl chloride in excess of the MCL over many years may have an increased risk of getting cancer.
-Xylenes ((( ppm) )) (( 10 )) 10,000 ppb - (( 10 )) 10,000 ppb (( 10 )) 10,000 ppb Discharge from petroleum factories; Discharge from chemical factories Some people who drink water containing xylenes in excess of the MCL over many years could experience damage to their nervous system.
-Treatment Technique Vio lations Acrylamide TT Ξ TT 0 Added to water during sewage/ wastewater treatment Some people who drink water containing high levels of acrylamide over a long period of time could have problems with their nervous system or blood, and may have an increased risk of getting cancer.
+Contaminant (((units))) TTHMs [Total trihalomethanes] (ppb) ((traditional MCL in mg/L)) MCL or SAL (units match lab results) To convert lab results for CCR, multiply by MCL or SAL in CCR units MCLG in CCR units Major Sources in Drinking Water Byproduct of drinking water disinfection Health Effects Language Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.))
+Toluene ((((ppm)))) ((±)) 1000 ppm - ((4)) 1000 ppm ((4)) 1000 ppm Discharge from petroleum factories Some people who drink water containing toluene well in excess of the MCL over many years could have problems with their nervous system, kidneys, or liver.
+Vinyl Chloride (((ppb)))) ((.002)) 2 ppb ((1000)) - 2 ppb 0 Leaching from PVC piping: Discharge from plastics factories Some people who drink water containing vinyl chloride in excess of the MCL over many years may have an increased risk of getting cancer.
+Xylenes (((ppm)))) ((10)) 10,000 ppb - ((10)) 10,000 ppb ((10)) 10,000 ppb Discharge from petroleum factories; Discharge from chemical factories Some people who drink water containing xylenes in excess of the MCL over many years could experience damage to their nervous system.
+Treatment Technique Vio lations • Acrylamide TT Ξ TT 0 Added to water during sewage/ wastewater treatment Some people who drink water containing high levels of acrylamide over a long period of time could have problems with their nervous system or blood, and may have an increased risk of getting cancer.
 Epichlorohydrin TT = TT 0 Discharge from industrial chemical factories; an impurity of some water treatment chemicals Some people who drink water containing high levels of epichlorohydrin over a long period of time could experience stomach problems, and may have an increased risk of getting cancer.
 Groundwater rule TT violations TT - TT N/A - Inadequately treated or inadequately protected water may contain disease-causing organisms.
 These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches.